jeremyckahn/shifty/tutorials/string-interpolation.md

 Shifty's string interpolation is powerful because it is fully abstract — that is, it can handle just about any kind of string format.
-However, that abstration comes at a performance cost.
+However, that abstraction comes at a performance cost.
 In many cases this cost is insignificant, but if Shifty is playing many animations simultaneously, you may see some slowdown.
 If you experience performance issues when animating strings, consider finding an alternative solution that relies solely on raw numbers.
 For